 8. Write a relevant and compelling email copy

 Every subscriber expects to get valuable information from the time they invest in reading your emails.
-That is why your email copy and email design should work in alignment to fulfill the user’s desire.
+That is why your marketing email copy and design should align to fulfill the user’s desire.

 Create a hierarchical flow using headings and subheadings.